-- grid is an integer, or of type (dim3).
-If it is type (dim3), the value of grid%z must be one.
-The product grid%xgrid%y gives the number of thread blocks to launch.
-If grid is an integer, it is converted to dim3 (grid, 1, 1). bl - block is an integer, or of type (dim3).
-If it is type (dim3), the number of threads per thread block is block%xblock%yblock%z, which must be less than the maximum supported by the device.
-If block is an integer, it is converted to dim3(block,1,1).

-- bytes is optional; if present, it must be a scalar integer, and specifies the number of bytes of shared memory to be allocated for each thread block to use for assumedsize shared memory arrays.
+- grid is an integer, a value of type (dim3), or .
+If grid is an integer, it is converted to dim3 (grid, 1, 1).
+If it is type (dim3), the product grid%xgrid%ygrid%z gives the number of thread blocks to launch.
+This product must be less than or equal to the maximum number of blocks supported by the device.
+Launching a grid_global subroutine kernel puts further restrictions on the number of blocks.
+Setting the grid to instructs the runtime to compute the number of blocks via a call to cudaOccupancyMaxActiveBlocksPerMultiprocessor(), which takes grid_global (or not) into account.
+Setting a single grid dim3 x, y, or z value to -1 also takes this same querying path through the runtime. - block is an integer, or of type (dim3).
+If it is type (dim3), the number of threads per thread block is block%xblock%yblock%z, which must be less than or equal to the maximum supported by the device.
+If block is an integer, it is converted to dim3 (block, 1, 1). - bytes is optional; if present, it must be a scalar integer, and specifies the number of bytes of shared memory to be allocated for each thread block to use for assumedsize shared memory arrays.
 For more information, refer to Shared Data.
 If not specified, the value zero is used. - stream is optional; if present, it must be an integer, and have a value of zero, or a value returned by a call to cudaStreamCreate.
 See Section 4.5 on page 41.
 It specifies the stream to which this call is enqueued.
 The stream constant value cudaStreamPerThread may be specified.
 This will use a unique stream for each CPU thread.